Sara al-Qutiyya: Biography

 In order to challenge the occupation of her inherited lands in the Seville region, Sara al-Qutiyya had a ship constructed and travelled with her brothers to Damascus to petition the caliph, Hisham ibn Abd al-Malik.
 As a result of her petition, orders were sent to the governor of Al-Andalus, Abu'l-Khattar al-Husam ibn Darar al-Kalbi, to reinstate their Seville land-holdings to her and her brothers.

 Whilst at court, Sara met the future Abd al-Rahman I, who reportedly "gave her special treatment and innumerable attentions".
 During this time, the caliph Hisham also arranged for her to marry a man called Isā Ibn Muzāḥim, with whom she had two sons: Ibrahim and Ishaq.
 After Isā Ibn Muzāḥim died in 138H (755/756), Abd al-Rahman I advised Sara to remarry, this time to Umayr ibn Sa'id, a member of the Lakhmid dynasty.
 They had a son called Habib, whose son, Ibrahim bin Hajjaj al-Lakhmi, later became governor of Seville.

 Legacy

 Sara al-Qutiyya's sons established several significant dynasties in the generations after her death.
 The historian Ibn al-Qutiyya was one of her descendants, writing a history of the Umayyad caliphate and including his great-grandmother's life in it.

 In 2018, the Spanish-language broadcaster RTVE recorded a documentary on her.

 Historiography

 The story of Sara al-Qutiyya appears in the History of the Conquest of al-Andalus by Ibn al-Qutiyya and also in a biography of Ibn al-Qutiyya by Ibn Khallikan.
 As Visigothic royalty, Sara al-Qutiyya would have been a Christian.
-Her marriages to Muslim men are seen by historians, such as Mary Elizabeth Perry, or Ilan Vit-Suzan, as emblematic of the Islamization of the Christian Visigothic elite of Al-Andalus.
+Her marriages to Muslim men have been seen by historians such as Mary Elizabeth Perry and Ilan Vit-Suzan, as emblematic of the Islamization of the Christian Visigothic elite of Al-Andalus.
 However the medievalist Roger Collins regards Sara as a "mythical ancestor" rather than a historical individual.